Signatures of Star-planet Interactions: Modeling SPI

 Simulations are also helping to understand SPI and planet phased emission through modeling studies aimed not at reproducing individual systems but rather at the general conditions that favor SPI.
+In the basic sense, SPI occurs when an obstacle (such as a magnetized planet) interacts with the magnetically driven thermal wind and embedded stellar wind.

+The stellar wind at the orbit of the planet is not a quantity that can be directly observed; however, using 3D MHD models that use a magnetic map of the stellar surface as input (e.g., through Zeeman Doppler Imaging; ZDI) the stellar wind can be extrapolated from the stellar surface to the orbit of the planet.
+Figure \ref{fig:gj436wind} shows the extrapolation of the stellar wind for the planet host GJ 436, an M dwarf, using an observed magnetic map obtained through ZDI as a boundary condition into the 3D MHD model BATS-R-US \citep{vidotto2023}.
+The simulation shows that at the orbital separation of the exoplanet (0.028 AU, $\sim$15$R_\star$) the planet is orbiting through both open and closed regions of stellar corona/wind.
+This variability of the field structure is expected to impact the observable signature of SPI, as was posited by \cite{shkolnik2008}.

+\citet{llama2013} carried out MHD modeling of HD 189733 using ZDI maps obtained one year apart by \citet{fares2010} as input to their model.
+Their study focused on the detectability and variability of a magnetospheric bowshock that will form when the stellar wind collides with the planetary field.
+They found that the size of the planetary magnetosphere expands and contracts by $\sim20\%$ as the planet orbits through various stellar wind conditions.

 The first generation of SPI models focused primarily on recovering the phase offset between the sub-planetary point and the chromospheric hot spot rather than explaining the spot's energy dissipation \citep{mcivor2006,preusse2006,lanza2008}.
 The next generation of models explicitly included the planet and were able to show that the power generated in a reconnection event between the stellar corona and the planet can reproduce the observed hot spots \citep{lanza2009,cohen2011,lanza2013}.

 An investigation by \citet{cohen2011} using the MHD code BATS-R-US showed that HD 189733b orbited in-and-out of the variable Alfv\'en radius and that when the planet was within the Alfv\'en radius its magnetosphere would reconnect with the stellar coronal field resulting in enhanced flaring from the host star.
 In their simulations the planet was implemented as an additional boundary condition representing HD 189733b's density, temperature, and magnetic field strength.
 They found that SPI varies during the planetary orbit and is highly dependent on the relative orientation of the stellar and planetary magnetic fields.